 The LIA's Alpine Ski Challenge

-As we are enjoying the last days of summer, Steve Hunt, Peter Hunt and Simon Cook have begun training.
+As we were enjoying the last days of summer, Steve Davies, Peter Hunt and Simon Cook had begun training.

 Why?
 You ask.

-They have signed up to do a ski challenge in January next year, which will see them clock up over 180km of GPS tracked skiing in 24 hours.
+They had signed up to do a ski challenge in January next year, which will see them clock up over 180km of GPS tracked skiing in 24 hours.

 3 years ago they formed a team to enter a ski endurance event because they thought it would be fun and in the process raise money for a worthy cause close to their hearts.